conan-io/docs/developing_packages/package_dev_flow.rst

     Packages
     ...

-This also generates *conaninfo.txt* and *conanbuildinfo.xyz* (extension depends on generator you’ve used) in the temp folder (``install-folder``), which will be needed for the next step.
+This also generates the *conaninfo.txt* and *conanbuildinfo.xyz* files (extensions depends on the generator you’ve used) in the temp folder
+(``install-folder``), which will be needed for the next step.
 Once you've got this command working with no errors, you can move on to testing the ``build()`` method.